-Smallmouth bass.
-If you enjoy the acrobatic, tail-walking dances and sheer power of a tough adversary, you'll love fishing for smallmouth bass.
-This is a popular game fish pursued by anglers throughout the country.
-Its natural habitat is in northern, cold waters yet has been stocked and is thriving in a variety of lakes and streams.
+Smallies.
+If you enjoy the acrobatic, tail-walking dances and sheer power of a tough adversary, you'll love fishing for smallmouth.
+This is a popular game fish pursued by anglers throughout much of the country.
+Its natural habitat is in northern, cold waters.
+However, they have been stocked and are thriving in a wide variety of warmer lakes and streams.
 Visit the Bass Knowledge Center for insight on how bass live.

 In warm water they can feed quite aggressively and will readily take crankbaits, spinnerbaits, topwater lures, jigs, worms and most baits that resemble baitfish or crawfish.